 Note: Relativity does not enforce uniqueness.

-- "No" Display Value - determines how a "no" value is displayed in a list.
+- "No" Display Value—determines how a "no" value displays in a list.
 No is the default value but you may edit it as desired.

-- Required - determines whether the user must populate the field on a layout with information in order to continue coding documents.
-This doesn't apply when loading workspace data.
+- Required—determines whether the user must populate the field on a layout with information in order to continue coding documents.
+This does not apply when loading workspace data.

-- "Yes" Display Value - determines how a "yes" value is displayed in a list.
+- "Yes" Display Value—determines how a "yes" value displays in a list.
 Yes is the default value but you may edit it as desired.

 The fields in this section depend upon which options were selected in the Field Information section.
 You may see any of the following options in this section:

-Note: If you're changing this property from No to Yes and the field has already been added to applications in your workspace, the choices aren't added until you re-add the field to each application.
+Note: If you are changing this property from No to Yes and you did not add the field to applications in your workspace, the choices are not added until you re-add the field to each application.
 The Relativity Applications property in this section lists each application to which this field is currently assigned.

-Enabling Data Grid lets you store long text document fields (e.g. extracted text) outside of the SQL document table.
+Enabling Data Grid lets you store long text document fields, extracted text for example, outside of the SQL document table.
 Data Grid leverages the Relativity file share to store long text document fields, which is the same location where native and image file data is stored.